mpetrovich/stylemark/README.md

 excludeDir: (optional) Regex pattern (in double quotes) or list of directories to exclude; .git and node_modules are always excluded
 match: (optional) Regex pattern or list of files to process; by default, common source files are included

-sidebar:
-  background: (optional) Background color of the sidebar; hex colors should be quoted
-  textColor: (optional) Text color of the sidebar; hex colors should be quoted

 theme:
   assets: (optional) List of any CSS or JS files to include at the bottom of the styleguide's <head> or <body>, respectively; see Theming section
+  sidebar:
+    background: (optional) Background of the sidebar; any valid CSS background property allowed, but hex colors must be quoted
+    textColor: (optional) Text color of the sidebar; any valid CSS color property allowed, but hex colors must be quoted

 doctypeTag: (optional) For example iframes, the HTML doctype to use; defaults to "<!doctype html>"
 headHtml: (optional) For example iframes, HTML to insert before the closing </head> tag
 bodyHtml: (optional) For example iframes, HTML to insert before the closing </body> tag

-webpackAppPath: For React apps, this is the `output.library` value in your webpack config
+webpackAppPath: For Webpack apps (esp.
+React, Angular, etc.), this is the `output.library` value in your webpack config
 emberAppName: For Ember apps, this is the name of the Ember app exported to the window object

 order: (optional) See below
 ```

-##### Category order
+#### Category order
 The relative order of categories can be defined by prefixing a category name with `+`, `-`, or nothing:
 - Categories prefixed with `+` will be listed first
 - Categories prefixed with `-` will be listed last